 We periodically review our accounting policies, estimates and assumptions and make adjustments when facts and circumstances dictate.
 Refer to our Annual Report on Form 10-K for the fiscal year ended October 1, 2021 filed with the SEC on November 19, 2021 and Note 1, Summary of Significant Accounting Policies, of the notes to the condensed consolidated financial statements of this report for further details.
-Our critical accounting policies that are affected by accounting policies require us to use judgments, often as a result of the need to make estimates and assumptions regarding matters that are inherently uncertain, and actual results could differ materially from these estimates.
+Our critical accounting policies that are affected by accounting estimates include valuation of inventories, assessment of recoverability of goodwill and intangible assets, and income taxes.
+Such accounting policies require us to use judgments, often as a result of the need to make estimates and assumptions regarding matters that are inherently uncertain, and actual results could differ materially from these estimates.
 There have been no changes to our critical accounting policies, estimates and assumptions or the judgments affecting the application of those estimates and assumptions since the filing of our Annual Report on Form 10-K for year ended October 1, 2021.